2006 Democratic Republic of the Congo general election

-The polls were boycotted by the veteran opposition leader, Étienne Tshisekedi, who complained of fraud.
+The polls were boycotted by the veteran opposition leader, Étienne Tshisekedi, and his party Union for Democracy and Social Progress (UPDS), who complained of fraud.
 The international community donated $460 million to fund the elections and deployed the world's largest UN peacekeeping operation, MONUC, to help the stability of the election.
 While the election was conducted relatively peacefully, the collection of the results proved chaotic, leading to armed clashes and growing fears of instability.
-As a result, DRC election officials announced that they would begin to release partial results earlier instead of only announcing the final count on August 20.
+As a result, DRC election officials announced that they would begin to release partial results earlier instead of only announcing the final count on 20 August.

-On August 20, the CEI released its full provisional presidential election results, indicating that neither candidate was able to secure a majority, which led to a run-off election on October 29.
+On 20 August, the CEI released its full provisional presidential election results, indicating that neither candidate was able to secure a majority, which led to a run-off election on 29 October.
 On that day, voters went to the polls to vote in: